-Southern Correctional Institution: In October 2015, ACDP began transitioning the Southern Correctional Institution RSAT program to a fully state-funded intermediate program and thereby allowing those RSAT dollars to be used at the Dan River Prison Work Farm program.
+Southern Correctional Institution: In September 2016, ACDP completed the transition of the Southern Correctional Institution RSAT program to a fully state-funded intermediate program, thereby allowing those RSAT dollars to be used at the Dan River Prison Work Farm program.
 During this transition ACDP was able to retain all current staff.